NightRare/serverless-global-variable/README.md

 # serverless-global-variables
-Serverless plugin to generate a .json including variables defined in serverless.yml and exported values from CloudFormation
+Serverless plugin to export a .json file including variables defined in serverless.yml and exported values from CloudFormation

+This plugin is mainly based on [serverless-export-env by Andre Rabold](https://github.com/arabold/serverless-export-env).